jdmar3/inls718/assignments.md

 A good event to select for this assignment will:

--   represent a real information need that your subject attempted to resolve through information-seeking
+-   represent a real information need that your subject attempts to resolve through information-seeking.
--   occur while you are working on this assignment
+-   occur while you are working on this assignment.
+This should not be only a retrospective interview.
--   take place over a period of time (weeks vs. days).
+-   take place over brief period of time (within the space of an hour or less).

 In most cases, your problem should be more complex than finding a fact, but there are situations when that type of problem is appropriate.
 For example, "When did Americans first land on the moon?" is a straightforward question that can be answered easily and it doesn't offer much of a challenge for deciding where and how to look.